Note: This article is not financial advice. Hubble Protocol does not endorse the tokens or platforms mentioned in this article.

 Hubble Protocol has begun accepting Kamino Finance's kTokens as collateral for borrowing USDH.
-We're proud to announce this major win for the composability of Solana's decentralized finance (DeFi) ecosystem and USDH.
+The protocol is proud to announce this addition to the composability of Solana's decentralized finance (DeFi) ecosystem and USDH.

-Integrating kTokens on Hubble is also a huge win for users who want to leverage their opportunities to earn real yield on Kamino.
+Integrating kTokens on Hubble also provides additional utility for users who want to leverage their opportunities to earn real yield on Kamino.
 Hubble and Kamino are taking the ability to supercharge liquidity to the next level.

-This article will highlight the benefits of borrowing Hubble's USDH against Kamino's kTokens.
-Then, it will explain how users can easily deposit liquidity on Kamino and borrow USDH against the value of their deposits on Hubble.
+This article will highlight the utility of borrowing Hubble's USDH against Kamino's kTokens.
+Then, it will explain how users can deposit liquidity on Kamino and borrow USDH against the value of their Kamino position on Hubble.

 Do More DeFi with Hubble Protocol and Kamino Finance

-For many LPs providing concentrated liquidity, their DeFi adventure becomes a life of constant rebalancing, calculating, and dodging divergence loss.
-Unfortunately, providing concentrated liquidity directly on decentralized exchange (DEX) is not the easiest task in DeFi.
+For many users providing concentrated liquidity, their DeFi adventure becomes a life of constant rebalancing, calculating, and dodging divergence loss.
+Providing concentrated liquidity directly on decentralized exchange (DEX) is not the easiest task in DeFi.

-Kamino provides an easy-to-use interface for earning yield from concentrated liquidity, and Hubble provides the means for leverage through USDH.
-The composability of the two protocols creates a recipe for unparalleled liquidity solutions on Solana so users can do more with their participation in DeFi.
+Kamino provides an easy-to-use interface for earning yield from concentrated liquidity, and Hubble provides the means for borrowing through USDH.
+The composability of the two protocols creates a recipe for innovative liquidity solutions on Solana, so users can do more with their participation in DeFi.

 Leveraged Liquidity Made Possible with USDH

-One significant possibility that emerges from the composability of Kamino's kTokens and Hubble's USDH is the ability to leverage liquidity positions as an LP.
+One significant possibility that emerges from the composability of Kamino's kTokens and Hubble's USDH is the ability to leverage liquidity positions as a liquidity provider.

 The first kToken accepted as collateral for borrowing USDH is kUSDH-USDC (Orca).
-With a maximum loan-to-value (LTV) ratio of 97.08% and just a 0.25% minting fee, there is serious room for leveraging USDH positions on Kamino.
+With a maximum loan-to-value (LTV) ratio of 97.08% and a 0.25% minting fee, users can borrow USDH to leverage their positions on Kamino.

-Here's how users can leverage their Kamino positions with USDH with kTokens:
+Here's how users can leverage their Kamino positions with USDH and kTokens:

 - Step 1: Mint USDH on Hubble.